← Back to Stories

 Key details reported by multiple sources:

-• Kim Ramchen, 37, pleaded guilty to intentionally causing injury and assault charges on May 6, 2026, in the Dandenong Magistrates Court.
+• Ramchen pleaded guilty to intentionally causing injury, assault with a weapon, and unlawful assault in the Dandenong Magistrates Court on May 6, 2026.

-• Principal Aaron Sykes suffered cuts to his jaw, cheek, lip, arm, and a 2cm laceration to his neck, and has not returned to work since the attack.
+• Aaron Sykes suffered injuries including a 2cm laceration to his neck, cuts to his left cheek and right forearm, and multiple abrasions/bruises; he has not returned to work since the attack.

-• Ramchen’s contract at Keysborough Secondary College was not renewed in September 2025, contributing to his distress.
+• Ramchen’s contract at Keysborough Secondary College was not renewed in September 2025, triggering a decline in his mental health and increased opioid use.

 Points of Difference